Barycentric Interpolation Based on Equilibrium Potential: Algorithms of the interpolation

 \subsection{Rational interpolation based on equilibrium potential}

-To approximate an analytic function $f\in\mathcal{A}(E)$ with singularities near $E$, rational interpolation is much better than the corresponding polynomial interpolation.
-This is because rational interpolation can introduce poles in the vicinity of the singularities of $f$, which can accelerate the convergence.
+To approximate an analytic function $f\in\mathcal{A}(E)$ with singularities near $E$, rational interpolation often outperforms polynomial interpolation.
+The key advantage lies in rational interpolation's ability to introduce poles near the singularities of $f$.
+These additional poles can significantly improve the convergence rate compared to polynomial interpolation methods.

+We introduce a region $F$ for distributing the poles of the rational interpolation \eqref{eq:1.1c} to approximate analytic functions $f\in\mathcal{A}(E)$ with singularities near $E$.
+For specific singularities, we can use simple strategies for selecting $F$.